Silver Star Brands� Environmental Policy & Vision Statement

 - Contractors and Suppliers - Suppliers shall ensure that their contractors and suppliers adhere to this Code of Conduct.

-- Corrective Action - When violations are found, Miles Kimball and the Supplier concerned will agree on a corrective action plan that eliminates the problem in a timely manner.
-If it is determined that a Supplier is knowingly and/or repeatedly in violation of this Code of Conduct, Miles Kimball and its principals shall take appropriate corrective action, which may include cancellation of orders and/or termination of business with the Supplier in question.
+- Corrective Action - When violations are found, Silver Star Brands and the Supplier concerned will agree on a corrective action plan that eliminates the problem in a timely manner.
+If it is determined that a Supplier is knowingly and/or repeatedly in violation of this Code of Conduct, Silver Star Brands and its principals shall take appropriate corrective action, which may include cancellation of orders and/or termination of business with the Supplier in question.

-Miles Kimball Company participates in Wisconsin Focus on Energy program for training and assistance in energy conservation projects.
+Silver Star Brands participates in Wisconsin Focus on Energy program for training and assistance in energy conservation projects.
 These Green Building initiatives include best practices in Lighting, HVAC and Air Compressors operations to reduce operating costs and conserve energy.
-Miles Kimball will consider LEED (leadership in energy and environmental design) guidelines in maintaining the building and future building projects.
+Silver Star Brands will consider LEED (leadership in energy and environmental design) guidelines in maintaining the building and future building projects.

 SOCIAL & COMMUNITY OUTREACH